DEV Community

 stranger-things

-Netflix tries to select the artwork highlighting the most relevant aspect of a video to you based on the data they have learned about you on your viewing history and interests.
+Netflix tries to select artwork that highlights the most relevant aspect of a video based on the data it has learned about you, such as your viewing history and interests.

 Stream Processing Data Pipeline has become Netflix’s data backbone of business analytics and personalized recommendation tasks.
 It is responsible for producing, collecting, processing, aggregating, and moving all microservice events to other data processors in near real-time.